igrlk/storybook-addon-test-codegen/README.md

 npm install --save-dev storybook@latest
 ````

-If you’re not using Storybook already, you can refer to
+If you're not using Storybook already, you can refer to
 the [Storybook Getting Started Guide](https://storybook.js.org/docs) for installation instructions.

 For `storybook@8.2.*`, use version `1.0.3` of this addon.